-How to Instantly Clear iPhone RAM Memory
+How to Clear iPhone RAM Memory

-How to clear RAM on the iPhone
+Clear RAM on iPhone

-It only takes around 10 seconds but gives noticeable results: Clearing the RAM on your iPhone is much easier than previously thought.
+It only takes around 10 seconds but gives noticeable results: Clearing the RAM memory on your iPhone is much easier than previously thought.
 You only need a secret button combination.

 To begin, please unlock your iPhone so you can see the Home Screen or any open app.
 Then press and hold the Sleep/ Wake Button (aka Power Button) until you see the shutdown slider.
 Don’t slide it “to power off”.
 It should look like this:

 Let go of the Sleep / Wake Button immediately.
 Now press and hold the Home Button until you get thrown back to your Home Screen.
 This will take a couple of seconds.
 That’s it!
 You have successfully cleared the RAM on your iPhone.

 If you don’t get any kind of notification or confirmation message, don’t worry.
 There isn’t any, as this is a secret feature that is not listed in the regular iPhone manual.
-You can however verify that your RAM has been cleared by opening any app from your app switcher, it will have to reload its content.
+You can however verify that your iPhone RAM memory has been cleared by opening any app from your app switcher, it will have to reload its content.
 This signifies that the RAM was indeed wiped clean and your performance should increase a little bit.

 Clear Safari CacheSettings → Safari → Clear History and Website Data